Common Card Properties

 www/community/lovelace-layout-card/layout-card.js.gz - Add as a custom repo in HACS:

-This will be maintained until upstream project resolves the issue.
+This will be maintained until the upstream project resolves the issue.